dojeda/timeflux_nexus/README.md

-# An example Timeflux plugin
+# Mind Media Nexus plugin

-This plugin provides a simple arithmetic node.
+This plugin provides a driver for the Nexus device.

 ## Installation